marsd/midendscript/README.md

 - Added `secure` to create a new ssh user, change ssh port and disable ssh root logins
 - Moved `install_iptables` into `secure`

+### nginx
+- v1.2.1+
+- Configured with gzip
+- Must have a site installed later, config does not assume nginx will definitely be used to serve PHP

 ### MySQL
 - v5.5+ without InnoDB,
 - Configured with query caching